MDX Content and Virtual Modules

 The Problem

 I wanted MDX files to contain both content and metadata (title, description, tags, etc).
-The content would be rendered as React components, but I also needed to extract the metadata for use in lists, SEO, and Open Graph images.
+The content gets rendered as React components, but I also needed to extract the metadata for blog lists, SEO tags, and Open Graph images.

 // ❌ Does not work!